 Managing a Cloud Migration with CenturyLink

 Migration to the cloud doesn't have to be complicated.
-At CenturyLink® , we understand the importance of easing the complexity involved with migrating platforms.
-Read up on simplifying your cloud migration and get in-touch with one of our cloud specialists allows customers learn more about migration to receive information and details on migrating to the CenturyLink Platform with free onboarding support.
+At CenturyLink®, we understand the importance of easing the complexity involved with migrating platforms.

-The following guide is here to help tick the boxes on the important steps and criteria for a successful migration to the cloud.
+The following guide can help you through the important steps and criteria for a successful migration to the cloud.

 Assess your existing situation